Elektryon-Dev/openmonero/README.md

   It consists of HTML, CSS, and JavaScript.
  - Monero daemon - daemon must be running and fully sync, as this is where all transaction data is fetched from and used.
-Daemon also commits txs from the Open Monero into the Monero network.
+Daemon also commits txs from the SolaceWeb into the Monero network.
  - Backend - fully written in C++.
 It uses [restbed](https://github.com/Corvusoft/restbed/) to serve JSON REST to the frontend and [mysql++](http://www.tangentsoft.net/mysql++/) to interface the database.
 It also accesses Monero blockchain and "talks" with Monero deamon.